garrettpfoy/ProfessorPundit/README.md

 # ProfessorPundit
 Discord Bot built for UIC-Trackers discord that fetches and sorts professor's https://www.ratemyprofessors.com ratings.

+Built using Go, GraphQL (through HTTP requests), and the Discord API (via github.com/bwmarrin/discordgo).
+Containerized in Docker

 ## Installation
 This bot was written in Go, but developed using Docker, thus the recommended installation method is Docker.
 Either through Docker run, or docker-compose.